pbougie/mac-dev-env/source/index.html.markdown

 ---

-If you are attempting to compile a web development environment in a previous version of OS X, check out past versions of the guide:
+If you are attempting to compile a web development environment in a previous version of macOS, check out past versions of the guide:

 - [OS X 10.10 Yosemite](http://archives.patrickbougie.com/mac-dev-env/10.10-yosemite/)
 - [OS X 10.9 Mavericks](http://archives.patrickbougie.com/mac-dev-env/10.9-mavericks/)